ylaboratory/methylation-classification/README.md

 # Methylation-classification

-Methylation classification is a pan-tissue dataset and analysis paper from publicaly available DNA methylation microarrays (450K)from the GEO.
+Methylation classification is a pan-tissue dataset and analysis paper from publicaly available DNA methylation microarrays (450K) from the Gene Expression Omnibus.

 ## Getting started